AdobeDocs/commerce-admin.en/help/b2b/sales-rep-initiates-quote.md

      ![Confirmation draft quote submitted to buyer](./assets/quote-draft-submitted-confirmation.png){width="700" zoomable="yes"}

    - If you send the quote to the buyer, the status changes to `Submitted`.
 The buyer receives an email notification to review the quote.
 The quote is locked until the buyer returns it for further negotiation.
-The Seller can view the quote from the Quote grid or the Customer grid.
+The seller can view the quote from the Quote grid or the Customer grid.

 ## View and create quotes from Customer Grid